 The busiest delivery period for Post, Parcel and Express (PPE) businesses is here.

-Consumer expenditure during the peak Black Friday shopping period is expected to reach £6.25 billion.
+Last year, US consumer expenditure online during the peak Black Friday shopping period hit $8.9 billion online.

 The surge in demand results in huge volumes of orders that need to be fulfilled and delivered within ever-tightening time frames — anything from 5 days to next day or even same-day delivery.

-As Black Friday deals loom, this blog explores four ways logistics businesses can tackle the planned or even unplanned delivery peaks by deploying high-performance smart data capture on smartphones within their last mile delivery operations.
+As Black Friday deals loom, this blog explores ways logistics businesses can handle the planned or even unplanned delivery peaks.
+All by deploying high-performance smart data capture on smartphones within their last mile delivery operations.

 Last mile delivery workflows are central to the logistics value chain.
 Any delay, error or unscheduled downtime brings additional costs and adversely impacts customer satisfaction.

-Integrating Scandit’s barcode scanning technology into smartphone delivery apps is a simple way to help employees efficiently tackle ever-growing volumes of deliveries.
+Integrating Scandit’s Smart Data Capture technology into smartphone delivery apps is a fast way to get employees up to speed.

-Scandit technology assures performance on any device, in any conditions.
-It enables scanning of torn or damaged barcodes, from a distance to avoid bending, and in low light conditions, like inside the back of the delivery van, in a dark depot, or at the doorstep.
+It enables the scanning of torn or damaged barcodes.
+From a distance to avoid bending.
+And in low light conditions, like inside the back of the delivery van, or on the doorstep.

 Delivery processes are automated and streamlined with smartphone scanning, which reduces the time it takes drivers to do tasks like loading or unloading the van with the ability to scan multiple packages simultaneously with Scandit MatrixScan.